LeetCode-in-All/LeetCode-in-All.github.io/src/main/scala/g0001_0100/s0055_jump_game/readme.md

         val sz = nums.length
         // We set tmp to 1 so it won't break on the first iteration var tmp = 1
+        var result = true // Variable to store the result

-        for (i <- 0 until sz) {
+        for (i <- 0 until sz if result) {
             // We always deduct tmp for every iteration tmp -= 1
             if (tmp < 0) {
                 // If from the previous iteration tmp is already 0, it will be < 0 here,
                 // leading to a false value
-                return false
+                result = false
-            }
+            } else {
                 // We get the maximum value because this value is supposed to be our iterator.
 If both values are 0,
                 // then the next iteration will return false.
                 // We can stop the whole iteration with this condition.
 Without this condition, the code runs in 2ms (79.6%).
                 // Adding this condition improves the performance to 1ms (100%)
                 // because if the test case jump value is quite large, instead of just iterating, we can
                 // just check using this condition.
                 // Example: [10, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0] -> we can just jump to the end without iterating the whole array.
                 tmp = math.max(tmp, nums(i))
                 if (i + tmp >= sz - 1) {
-                return true
+                    result = true
                 }
             }
-        // We can just return true at the end because if tmp is 0 on the previous
-        // iteration,
-        // even though the next iteration's index is the last one, it will return false under the
-        // tmp < 0 condition.
-        true
+        }

+        result
     }
 }
 ```